-Those in the know might find it tough to choose between Bali and Lombok for their next dive trip, while others may be blissfully unaware of the equally-impressive underwater experiences offered by the island next door.
+Those in the know might find it tough to choose between Bali and Lombok for their next dive trip, while others may be blissfully unaware of the equally-impressive underwater experiences offered by the next-door island.

-Read on to compare the similarities and differences between these two dive destinations, and decide for yourself whether Bali or Lombok is better for your next scuba vacation.
+Read on as our travel experts - many of who have lived in Bali for many years - explore the similarities and differences between these two world-class dive destinations, and decide for yourself whether Bali or Lombok is the right choice for your next scuba vacation.

 Diving in Bali vs diving in Lombok